eiffel-community/eiffel-intelligence-frontend/wiki/configuration.md

 You can set as many Eiffel Intelligence back-end instances as you intend to use.

-## Eiffel Intelligence front-end server settings
+## Eiffel Intelligence Front-end Server Settings

 Which port Eiffel Intelligence front-end web-server should be started with is set by the property **server.port**: